rieckpil/progmot/content/post/one-year-course-release.md

 For [Thrive Apprentice*](https://rieckpil.de/a/thrive-themes), you need both an eCommerce provider, and a video hosting solution.

-For the eCommerce provider, I chose [SendOwl*](https://rieckpil.de/a/sendowl), as their features and pricing (my current plan is $26/month) are reasonable.
+For the eCommerce provider, I chose SendOwl, as their features and pricing (my current plan is $26/month) are reasonable.

-Once I'd signed up for my [SendOwl*](https://rieckpil.de/a/sendowl) account, I connected my Stripe and PayPal accounts to have the most common payment options.
+Once I'd signed up for my SendOwl account, I connected my Stripe and PayPal accounts to have the most common payment options.

 Thrive Apprentice supports various video hosting platforms.
-I went for [Vimeo*](https://rieckpil.de/a/vimeo) and picked their paid plan for $6/month.
+I went for Vimeo and picked their paid plan for $6/month.

 Compared to YouTube, you can add more fine-grained security settings for your videos with Vimeo.
 This makes unintended downloads and sharing more complicated.
 The integration with Thrive Apprentice works by simply copying the video link.